Barbershopera: Cabaret Sauvignon at Trafalgar Studios

 The audience were genuinely disappointed as the finale was announced; even more genuinely delighted to get an encore, and still could have wished for more.
 With its Edinburgh vibe this show suits cosy venues like the Trafalgar Studios, but now that the group are so well established they are almost too big for the venue.
 There’s definitely potential for something more substantial, and perhaps it is time the show was somehow evolved to achieve this.
 But, for now, catch it while you can to see it up close, and expect to be thoroughly entertained.

-Cabaret Sauvignon is on at the Trafalgar Studios from 18th September-6th October.
-Tickets are available here.
+Cabaret Sauvignon is on at the Trafalgar Studios from 18th September until 6th October 2012.
+For further information or to book visit the theatre’s website here.

 Follow Barbershopera on Twitter @Barbershopera